mighty-gerbils/gerbil/doc/reference/std/misc/walist.md

 `walistq-put` and `walistv-put` work similarly for the types `walistq` and `walistv`.

-These functions will not raise an error if called on an instance of the wrong type.
+These functions will not raise an error if called on an instance of the mutable variant, and `walist-put` will not raise an error if called on a variant using a different equality predicate either.
+But the result will violate assumptions that other consumers of the data structure may rely upon.
-On the other hand, the generic function `{put}` will always work correctly on any variant of `walist`.
+On the other hand, the generic function `{put}` will always work correctly using the correct predicate, though it may still fail to raise on error when used on a mutable variant.

 ::: tip Examples:
 ``` scheme